liguiqi/mobile-use/README.md

 ```

+## 🗺️ Roadmap
+- [ ] Improve agent memory and reflection (summarize, compress.)
+- [ ] Provide multi-agent implementation
+- [ ] Provide an evaluation process about AndroidWorld dynamic environment
+- [ ] Develop an APP that can be installed directly on the phone

 ## 🌱Contributing
 We welcome all forms of contributions!
 Please read our contribution guide to learn about:
 - How to submit an issue to report problems.